-For at least the next couple of months-and, we hope, beyond-we will continue conducting research to understand how culture may be shifting in response to the upheavals of the moment.
+In the coming months, we will continue conducting research to understand how culture may be shifting in response to the upheavals of the moment.
 We will continue to use a mix of qualitative and quantitative research to provide a rigorous and deep understanding of how cultural mindsets are shifting.